Badrpas/eaciest/readme.md

   }
 }

-// This will instantiate the class and register it for updates engine.addSystemClass(VelocitySystem);
+// Instantiate the class and register it for updates engine.addSystemClass(VelocitySystem);

-// Creates new entity
+// Create new entity
 const entity = engine.addEntity({
   location: { x: 100, y: 200 },
   velocity: { x: 2, y: 3 },